Family Lawyers for Unmarried Couples in Somerset County

-A New Jersey couple cannot acquire marital rights and responsibilities by simply living together for a particular period of time.
+A New Jersey couple cannot acquire marital rights and responsibilities by simply living together for a certain amount of time.
 For a couple to be legally married in New Jersey, they must obtain a valid marriage license and have a ceremony performed by an authorized person, institution, or organization to solemnize the marriage.

-Unmarried partners are treated differently from spouses in a number of significant ways.
-This can create a number of challenges, as the laws that apply to divorcing couples do not apply to unmarried couples when they break up.
-As a result, working out issues of support, child custody and property division can be very complex.
+Unmarried partners are treated differently than married spouses in a number of significant ways.
+This can create various challenges, as the laws that apply to divorcing couples do not apply to unmarried couples when they separate.
+As a result, working out issues of support, child custody, and property division can be very complex.

-At Shimalla, Wechsler, Lepp & D’Onofrio, LLP, our attorneys represent unmarried couples and parents throughout New Jersey.
-We know how to best protect your rights and advocate for you in these situations, whether in preparing cohabitation agreements or assisting couples who are separating.
+At Shimalla, Wechsler, Lepp & D’Onofrio, LLP, our attorneys represent unmarried couples and parents in Somerset County and throughout New Jersey.
+We know how to best protect your rights and advocate for you in these situations, whether we’re preparing cohabitation agreements or assisting couples who are separating.

 Ordinarily, the principle of “equitable distribution” of property guides divorce cases.
-There are no specific set of factors to consider when dividing property between unmarried partners, however.
+There is no specific set of factors to consider when dividing property between unmarried partners, however.
 Consequently, outcomes can be unpredictable, which is why knowledgeable and experienced attorneys are important to have on your side.
+Our family lawyers for unmarried couples in Somerset County can help you achieve your goals and protect your rights.